merge-api/merge-hris-go/docs/AccountDetailsAndActionsIntegration.md

 ### NewAccountDetailsAndActionsIntegration

-`func NewAccountDetailsAndActionsIntegration(name string, categories []string, color string, slug string, passthroughAvailable bool, ) *AccountDetailsAndActionsIntegration`
+`func NewAccountDetailsAndActionsIntegration(name string, categories []CategoriesEnum, color string, slug string, passthroughAvailable bool, ) *AccountDetailsAndActionsIntegration`

 NewAccountDetailsAndActionsIntegration instantiates a new AccountDetailsAndActionsIntegration object This constructor will assign default values to properties that have it defined,